 Lemon balm has also been studied for its stress-relieving and mood-enhancing effects.
 An early investigation found that a single 600mg dose of lemon balm extract could reduce the negative mood effects of a stressful task and significantly improve feelings of calmness and alertness (3).

-Ashwagandha, an ancient adaptogenic herb (Withania somnifera), has been used for its stress-busting and brain-rejuvenating abilities for over 3,000 years.
-Emerging evidence continues to investigate the effects of ashwagandha on brain health.
+Ashwagandha, an ancient adaptogenic herb (Withania somnifera), has been used for rejuvenating abilities for over 3,000 years.
+Known as a calming adaptogen, it can be helpful for supporting the body to adapt and cope with stress.
 In particular, it is thought that ashwagandha may lower cortisol levels in the blood, which are released by the body during periods of stress (4).

 To find out more about supplements, lifestyle advice and natural options for the whole family, visit a health store via www.findahealthstore.com